 It’s a fun, inexpensive, and totally portable craft.
 You can do it!

 Has the magic ring method for beginning to crochet in the round gotten you all tied up in knots?
 No worries!
-This Tip Tuesday, I’m going to show you a new and super-easy method for getting an adjustable (magic) ring to begin crocheting your amigurumi.
+I’m going to show you a new and super-easy method for getting an adjustable (magic) ring to begin crocheting your amigurumi.
 First, I’ll show you in photos, but scroll down if you’d rather just watch the video!

 In this technique, you begin by making a slip knot, then creating the adjustable loop.
 With this method, there are less loops flying around, so it’s more accessible to beginners.
 Who knows, it may become your favorite!